Majdi-Aref/rock-paper-scissors/README.md

 # 9. Fixed Bugs

-- I have not encountered any bugs in the game.
+- I have not encountered any bugs on the game.

 # 10. Supported Screens & Browsers